Project

 • Co-designed Snowflake data warehouse schema optimized for time-series analysis and forecasting queries

-• Pair-programmed dbt models for data transformation, quality validation, and feature computation
+• Pair-programmed Snowflake SQL models for data transformation, quality validation, and feature computation

 • Collaborated on CDC implementation for real-time incremental data loads from 15 source systems